- What Are the Differences Between Term Life and Permanent Life Insurance

 Term life insurance

 Term life insurance is designed to be temporary.
-As the name suggests, it provides coverage over a set period of time—generally a term can span from a few years to 30 years, although a 20- year term is typical.
+As the name suggests, it provides coverage over a set period of time and a term can span from a few years to 30 years, although a 20- year term is typical.

 A common use of term life insurance is by parents who buy a policy that would provide coverage for their children until their college tuition is paid for and they’re on their own.
 Other times, a term policy might be used to guarantee that a spouse can still meet a mortgage payment or other bills if the other passes away.

 One of the main benefits is their initial premiums are cheaper than a permanent policy.
 Some term policies have a conversion option which means it can be converted to a permanent policy as opposed to letting the policy expire when the term is up.

 A permanent life insurance policy, also known as a whole life policy, provides lifelong protection.
 Although initially more expensive than term policies, they offer benefits of securing coverage when the buyer might be younger and healthier.
 As long as the premiums are paid, it stays in place even if the owner develops a condition that might make it hard or prohibitively expensive for them to buy a policy later on in life.